 - Returns with claims for the earned income tax credit or additional child tax credit

 - Returns with Form 8379, injured spouse allocation, which can take up to 14 weeks to process

 Within 24 hours of e-filing, or four weeks of filing by mail, you can visit the IRS “Where’s My Refund” site to check the IRS refund schedule and the status of your refund.
 Information on the site is updated daily, typically overnight.

 What to Do With Your Refund

-In a GOBankingRates survey, nearly 43 percent of respondents said they would put their tax refund into savings.
+In a 2022 GOBankingRates survey, 37 percent of respondents said they would put their tax refund toward paying off debt.
 Once you get your refund, it might be tempting to treat yourself and spend it.
 But paying down or paying off debts is a smarter choice — if you pay off a credit card, for example, you can reduce your credit utilization ratio and bump up your credit score.